Blog

 Sisters in Crime, Ray Bradbury, and Me – Part 2

 What did I want more than anything else in the world?
 To love a Prince Charming who also loved me.
 What did I have to armor up against, and go to battle with, in order to find love?
-My squelched voice, which became even more stifled when a killer searched for me after murdering my…
+My squelched…Read more

 Read the 1st Chapter FREE: